Marge Frantz: Early career and activism (1941–1972)

 In 1941, Gelders married Laurent Brown Frantz, a native of Knoxville, Tennessee, who was also a member of the Communist Party and an activist in the League of Young Southerners and anti-poll tax efforts.
-That year, she took a job working at the National Youth Administration's printing office in Birmingham and also worked at the Southern Conference for Human Welfare.
-In December, she moved to Washington, D.C. and began work at the Board of Economic Warfare, a governmental agency which procured imports for production of products for both the civilian economy and the war effort.
+That year, she took a job at the National Youth Administration's printing office in Birmingham and also worked at the Southern Conference for Human Welfare.
+In December, she moved to Washington, D.C., to work at the Board of Economic Warfare, a governmental agency which procured imports for production of products for both the civilian economy and the war effort.
 Her husband joined the United States Navy and in May 1942, Frantz took a post at the Soviet Purchasing Commission, an organization designed to deliver American equipment to the USSR for the war effort.
 In 1943, she worked for the CIO affiliate, the Mine, Mill and Smelter Workers Union in Birmingham and then in 1944 began working full time at the Southern Conference for Human Welfare in Nashville.

 From 1944 to 1946, Frantz served as secretary to James Dombrowski, the executive secretary of the Southern Conference for Human Welfare, and as editor of the Southern Patriot, the official journal of the organization.
-As early as 1947, she, Dombrowski, and her father were targeted for investigation by the House Un-American Activities Committee.
-The couple left Nashville in 1950 after being targeted by the Ku Klux Klan and moved to Berkeley, California.
-They became part of the local radical community, settled in the San Francisco Bay Area and raised their four children, Joe, Larry, Virginia, and Alex there.
+As early as 1947, Dombrowski, Frantz and her father were investigated by the House Un-American Activities Committee.
+After being targeted by the Ku Klux Klan, Frantz and her husband left Nashville in 1950 and moved to Berkeley, California.
+They became part of the local radical community, settled in the San Francisco Bay Area and raised their four children: Joe, Larry, Virginia, and Alex.
 In the 1950s, Frantz served as the Alameda County director of the Independent Progressive Party.
 She was a supporter of the Highlander Training and Education Center and became a member of the Northern California Committee against Nuclear Testing.
-She supported clemency for convicted spies, Julius and Ethel Rosenberg, and was in favor of repealing the Smith Act, which allowed for registration and deportation of any member of an organization deemed a threat to the United States, and stopping the prosecutions of those who opposed the Act.
+She supported clemency for convicted atomic spies Julius and Ethel Rosenberg, and was in favor of repealing the Smith Act—which allowed for registration and deportation of any member of an organization deemed a threat to the U.S.—and of stopping the prosecutions of those who opposed the Act.